The click-through rate (CTR) is the most common metric to measure engagement in an email campaign.

 The primary purpose of tracking click-through rate (CTR) is to measure engagement.
 With click rates (CTR), you can assess performance in the following areas:

-How do you measure Click Rate (CTR)?
+How Do You Measure Click Rate (CTR)?

 You can find out your CTR rate by dividing the number of clicks your email received by the number of times your email was successfully delivered; So the equation should look like this: